exec009/Cardano-Api-PHP-Wrapper/README.md

 ```code
 $client->getAccounts();
 ```
-For more info visit https://cardanodocs.com/technical/wallet/api/#/
+For more information on the Cardano v1 API visit https://cardanodocs.com/technical/wallet/api/v1/